bolt/docs/README.md

 Bolt Documentation Site & Content
 =============================

-This repository is for both the site, and content, of [Bolt](http://docs.bolt.cm/), and should be considered a counterpart of the [Bolt repository](https://github.com/bolt/bolt).
+This repository is for both the site, and content, of [Bolt][bolt], and should be considered a counterpart of the [Bolt repository][repo].

-The documentation uses the [Markdown](http://daringfireball.net/projects/markdown/) format.
+The documentation uses the
+[Markdown][markdown] format.

 There is no need to build anything to generate HTML.
 We parse the markdown with PHP.

 Working on this repository is advised with `git` version 2.5 or later.

 Updating Documentation
 ----------------------

 The repository uses branches to group documentation relevant to each version in the format of `release/<version>`.

-Changes should be PRed against the *lowest* relevant version and will then be merged down into higher version branches as required.
+Changes should be PR-ed against the *lowest* relevant version and will then be merged down into higher version branches as required.

-e.g. if you're fixing a typo that exists in the same Markdown file in both version 3.0 & 3.1, you would checkout `release/3.0` and submit your PR against that branch.
+e.g. if you're fixing a typo that exists in the same Markdown file in both version 3.0 as well as in 3.1, you would checkout `release/3.0` and submit your PR against that branch.

 Local site set-up
 -----------------